 When you download a pirated plugin, you take away money from the original creator and pay a digital thief instead.
 This isn’t always illegal, but it’s definitely unfair to the person who worked hard to make a safe, effective plugin for website owners like you.

 Avoid pirated plugins by doing some research before you download anything for your website.
-WordPress.org offers an extensive selection of plugins, and you can read reviews there before you make a purchase.
+WordPress.org offers an extensive selection of premium WordPress plugins which includes a WordPress Security Plugin, and you can read reviews there before you make a purchase.
 Another option is to visit the official website for a specific plugin developer, such as Akismet, that interests you.

-Ensure you buy plugins with automatic updates so your site has a defense against malware attacks.
+Ensure you buy paid plugins with automatic updates so your site has a defense against malware attacks.
 You should also review each company’s user agreement to make sure you’re protected if an issue does end up arising.
-Avoid downloading plugins without warranties or rebate options, and steer clear of spammy-looking sites that instruct you to download anything other than the plugin itself.
+Avoid downloading pirated themes and plugins without warranties or rebate options, and steer clear of spammy-looking sites that instruct you to download anything other than the plugin itself.

 Don’t gamble with your website’s safety in hopes of saving a few bucks.
 Purchase your plugins from a trusted developer that sells original software so you can protect your website and its visitors.